Gianni Nunnari

-Gianni Nunnari (born 10 August 1959) is an Italian film and television producer and executive.
+Gianni Nunnari (born August 10, 1959) is an Italian American film & television producer and executive.

 Early life

 After completing his studies, he followed the footsteps of his father, Alexander Nunnari, and began his career in the film business.

 Career

 After graduating from Pareto college, Gianni began his career working at Dick Randall, a Hong Kong-based foreign sales company, known for distributing Bruce Le, Bruce Li and also the very first Jackie Chan movies.
 Soon after the death of his father, he joined Mario Cecchi Gori and his son, Vittorio, to export their commercial Italian feature films.

 Cecchi Gori Pictures

 At age 25, Nunnari moved to Hollywood to expand the market horizon and product slate for Cecchi Gori Pictures and to distribute European films for the US market.

 In 1991, Cecchi Gori produced Mediterraneo, which Nunnari and Cecchi Gori sold to Miramax before becoming a hit in the United States.
 It was subsequently awarded the Academy Award for Best Foreign Language Film.

-Next, Nunnari convinced his friend Massimo Troisi, a Neapolitan film star primarily known for his peculiar comedic approach in film, to direct and star in Il Postino.
+Next, Nunnari convinced his friend Massimo Troisi, a Neapolitan film star primarily known for his peculiar comedic approach in film, to direct and star in Il Postino (1994).
 The film became the final motion picture in Troisi’s career, as the star and director suffered a fatal heart attack the day after production wrapped.
 The critically acclaimed film was released posthumously and was nominated for five Oscars, including Best Picture and Best Actor, winning one for its musical score.

-Nunnari’s most notable success in producing foreign films for the US market was Life Is Beautiful, directed by and starring Roberto Benigni.
+Nunnari’s most notable success in producing foreign films for the US market was Life Is Beautiful (1998), directed by and starring Roberto Benigni.
 Nunnari orchestrated the distribution of the film worldwide, and it went on to win multiple awards, including the Academy Awards for Best Actor, Best Foreign Language Film, and Best Original Score.
 It returned over $25 million for Cecchi Gori, in addition to recouping the initial approximately $6 million production investment.

 Nunnari was then appointed to oversee Penta Films, alongside Cecchi Gori and Silvio Berlusconi, to produce Hollywood commercial movies in the style of the Cecchi Gori films.
 Following his accomplishments in production, Nunnari expanded his business knowledge into entrepreneurial efforts, opening the popular Los Angeles restaurant Ago; among the restaurant’s partners are Meir Teper, co-owner of the acclaimed Nobu chain, and Robert De Niro.